You could get up to £3,000 a year off your National Insurance bill if you’re an employer.

 You cannot claim if:

-- you’re the director and the only paid employee in your company
+- you’re the director and the only employee paid above the Secondary Threshold

 - you employ someone for personal, household or domestic work (like a nanny or gardener) - unless they’re a care or support worker

 - you’re a public body or business doing more than half your work in the public sector (such as local councils and NHS services) - unless you’re a charity

 How to claim